-- b) Nudging operational radiosondes, however, brought a clear improvement in the representation of 24-h precipitation, precipitation intensities and spatial structure.
-The improvement was brought about by a large precipitation increase (+ 40% in the 7 km simulations) after 05:00 UTC on 24 September lasting 3 hours.
-This was mainly caused by the assimilation of one particular sounding in southern France (i.e. from Nimes at 05:15 UTC on 24 September), probably embedded in a precipitating convective cell, south of the main convective systems.
-The main mechanism was an increase of specific humidity of 2.5 gkg-1 at the 700 hPa level, 5 hours after precipitation initiation, which likely reduced the entrainment of dry air and led to higher moisture availability. - c) The large impact brought about by an individual sounding implies, on the one hand, that traditional sounding systems, which need manned operations and have a lower spatial coverage and temporal resolution will still be needed, even when GPS networks are also available.
+Nudging operational radiosondes, however, brought a clear improvement in the representation of 24 h precipitation, precipitation intensities, and spatial structure.
+The improvement was brought about by a large precipitation increase (+40 % in the 7 km simulations) after 05:00 UTC on 24 September lasting 3 h.
+This was mainly caused by the assimilation of one particular sounding in southern France (i.e. from Nîmes at 05:15 UTC on 24 September), probably embedded in a precipitating convective cell, south of the main convective systems.
+The main mechanism was an increase in specific humidity of $2.5 \,\mathrm{g \, kg^{-1}}$ at the $700 \,\mathrm{hPa}$ level, $5 \,\mathrm{h}$ after precipitation initiation, which likely reduced the entrainment of dry air and led to higher moisture availability.

+Figure 10.
+Box-and-whisker plots showing the median, quartiles, and extremes of specific humidity (a), wind speed (b), moisture flux (c), temperature (d), CAPE (e), and KO index (f) at 700 hPa.
+All the values have been obtained from hourly COSMO output between 05:00 UTC and 10:00 UTC of 24 September 2012 over the study region FR.

+The large impact brought about by an individual sounding implies, on the one hand, that traditional sounding systems, which need manned operations and have a lower spatial coverage and temporal resolution, will still be needed, even when GPS networks are also available.
 This is further supported by the difficulties of GPS observations to correct the vertical distribution of specific humidity.
-On the other hand, it implies that targeted observations, such as the ones carried out in HyMeX can in fact be decisive for assimilation in convective situations.
-Especially, for variables with large spatial and temporal variability such as atmospheric moisture. - d) The overall performance and type of impact of each observation type were not dependent on the used model resolution.
-The 2.8 km resolution showed marginally better precipitation scores for all used observations suggesting that a computationally more expensive resolution of 500m is not needed for this case study.
-As 2.8 km is the operational configuration, model parameters are optimally set for this resolution possibly giving in an advantage that could be eliminated with a re-tuning for 500m. - e) We would like to highlight the added value of GPS nudging in improving the temporal evolution of precipitation.
-GPS improves the anomaly correlation for all resolutions suggesting that nudging together GPS and soundings can benefit both from the temporal evolution improvement and the vertical resolution of the radiosondes.
+On the other hand, it implies that targeted observations, such as the ones carried out in HyMeX, can in fact be decisive for assimilation in convective situations - especially for variables with large spatial and temporal variability such as atmospheric moisture.

+The overall performance and type of impact of each observation type were not dependent on the model resolution used.
+The 2.8 km resolution showed marginally better precipitation scores for all used observations, suggesting that a computationally more expensive resolution of 500 m is not needed for this case study.
+As 2.8 km is the operational configuration, model parameters are optimally set for this resolution, possibly giving an advantage that could be eliminated with a re-tuning for 500 m.

+We would like to highlight the added value of GPS nudging in improving the temporal evolution of precipitation.
+GPS improves the anomaly correlation for all resolutions, suggesting that nudging together GPS and soundings can benefit both from the temporal evolution improvement and the vertical resolution of the radiosondes.

-The fact that COSMO underestimates the precipitation amount with a too moist pre-convective environment in this case points to model errors in the physical parameterizations or numerics, which assimilation procedures could not compensate.
+The fact that COSMO underestimates the precipitation amount with a pre-convective environment that is too moist in this case points to model errors in the physical parameterizations or numerics, which assimilation procedures could not compensate for.
 The results for this case study provide a first assessment, but further cases should be analysed to allow for generalization of the findings.
 Moreover, in follow-up work we investigate all precipitation events of the autumn 2012 and whether physics updates in the framework of the development of the successor model ICON have been able to reduce the highlighted problems.